phated/v06-round2-client/README.md

 Dark Forest is built and tested using Node.js v14.15.x and might not run properly on other Node.js versions.
 We

-## Windows

-Install node.js from their site, I've tested it working with v14.17.
+For Windows: Install node.js from their site, I've tested it working with v14.17.

-## Linux

-Dark Forest team recommends using NVM to switch between multiple Node.js version on your machine.
+For Linux: Dark Forest team recommends using NVM to switch between multiple Node.js version on your machine.

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash